 Their enquiry led me to The Shoregate website.
-Instantly captured, I read their story and admired their business plan.
+Instantly captured, I read the story and admired the business plan.
 I was eager to learn more.

 Minutes away from Crail’s working harbour, The Shoregate is a historic building.
 For centuries, it’s been used as a smokehouse and dwellings, as well as a tavern.